harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 > [!warning] The structure of syllable is not "defined" in any sort of way.
 Different languages tend to have their own structure of a syllable.
 > Most languages do often share the common structure of *onset* and *rhyme* though.

 The two components of a syllable is usually separated by the *first vowel*.
-The onset describes the sound that comes before that vowel, and the rhyme describes the vowel sound and the sound that follows.
+The **Onset** describes the sound (consonant) that comes before that vowel, and the **Rhyme** describes the vowel sound and the consonant sound that follows.

+> [!important] The "rhyme" of a syllable is the part used in [poetic rhymes](https://en.wikipedia.org/wiki/Rhyme) (rhyming).
+> The rhyme (of a syllable) is often spelled "rime" to distinguish it from the poetic rhyme.

+Rhyme consists of two segments, Nucleus and Coda.
+- **Nucleus** is usually a single vowel, but it can be a cluster of vowels or a syllabic consonant (more on this later).
+- **Coda** is a single or cluster of consonant that follows the nucleus.

+> [!important] A syllable must have a nucleus, but both onset and coda are *optional*.
+> It is possible to have a syllable with just the nucleus, like "a" in "able (a-ble)".

+> [!warning] When there are multiple syllables in a word, it may prove challenging to distinguish between onset and coda.
+> There are some rules and constraints to help :
+> - The "Greedy" Onset Rule
+> - Phonotactic Constraints
+>
+> There are exceptions though, so we just need to find what works.

+#example Putting it together, we can use a single syllable to describe the sound of the word "dog" :
+- The initial consonant "d" sound is the onset
+- The "aw" sound is the nucleus
+- The final "g" sound is the coda

+We will be using the IPA letters to describe the sound of the onset, the nucleus, and the coda.

+> [!important] We don't need to deconstruct component syllables and syllable components in order to use the IPA notation & letters.
+> It's just good to be aware what syllable is, so that we can distinguish the sounds in a syllable.

+### Phoneme

+A [Phoneme](https://en.wikipedia.org/wiki/Phoneme) is any set of similar speech sounds that are *perceptually* regarded as a single basic sound.
+It is considered a smallest possible phonetic unit.

+### Basic Notations

+> [!important] Phonemic vs. Phonetic
+> The `/ /` represents **phonemic**, the abstract representation of sound.
+The `[ ]` represents **phonetic**, the actual produced/observed sound.

 ### General American English